pxp9/pxp9.github.io/_posts/2022-08-06-async-processing.md

 ---
-title: Fang ; async background processing for Rust
+title: Fang, async background processing for Rust
 date: 2022-08-06
 summary: Async background processing for rust with tokio and postgres
 categories: rust